-At least seven (7) days prior to the pretrial conference, each party shall file with the court, and exchange with one another, a typed pretrial statement containing the information required by Supreme Court Rule 140.
+In civil cases, at least seven (7) days prior to the pretrial conference, each party shall file with the court, and exchange with one another, a typed pretrial statement containing the information required by Supreme Court Rule 140.

 RULE NO. 10 CHAPTER 61 CASES (LIMITED CIVIL)